Universality of classical and quantum SAT-UNSAT transitions of convex continuous satisfaction problems: Introduction

 \section{Introduction}

-The purpose of the constraint satisfaction problem is to find solutions that satisfy given constraints.
-There are many such solutions for a sufficiently small number of constraints.
-On increasing the number of constraints, the number of solutions decreases, and eventually, the solution ceases to exit at a certain point.
+The purpose of the constraint satisfaction problem is to find out solutions satisfying given constraints.
+There are many such solutions if the number of constraints is sufficiently smaller than the number of degrees of freedom.
+On increasing the number of constraints, the number of solutions decreases, and eventually, the solution ceases to exist at a certain point.
 This is the so-called satisfaction (SAT) unsatisfaction (UNSAT) transition~\cite{kirkpatrick1983optimization,gardner1989optimal,franz2017}.
+The SAT-UNSAT transition becomes a genuine phase transition in the thermodynamic limit where both the number of degrees of freedom and the number of constraints go to infinity~\cite{nishimori2001statistical}.